 "Unfortunately, the liver doesn't let you know there’s a problem until it's really, really sick," says Wolf.
 "But that can be prevented by getting tested, treated and cured for hepatitis C."

-It’s recommended that all people born between 1945 and 1965 get tested for hepatitis C. Besides being a baby boomer, you can be at even greater risk if you:
+It’s recommended that all people born between 1945 and 1965 get tested for hepatitis C.

 Proper blood screening for hepatitis C was in place by 1992.
 But in the years prior to that, you could have been exposed if you:

 There are other risk factors, such as receiving certain medical treatments such as a blood transfusion before 1992.